 The Circus Maximus and Coliseum were packed with crowds of Romans engrossed with violent entertainment, games, chariot races, and until 404 A.D., gladiators fighting to the death.

-Roman demographics changed as families had fewer children.
-Some would sell unwanted children into slavery or leave them outside exposed to the weather to die, as was the practice till 374 A.D.
+Roman families had fewer children.
+Some would sell unwanted children into slavery or, up until 374 A.D., leave them outside exposed to the weather to die.

 The Durants wrote in "The Story of Civilization," Vol. 3 – Caesar and Christ (Simon & Schuster, 1944, p.
 134): "Children were now luxuries which only the poor could afford."

 Immorality and infidelity